 Ken Heatley, AKA White Psy.
 Pic Pat Stevenson.

 Clearly aiming to please the females on the judging panel, Sam Ruttiman (CAN) played the game during round 3 with a naked “corked 720 nose”.
 The gamble didn’t pay off, failing to correctly account for the extra speed afforded by his aerodynamic Canadian physique and overshooting the feature.
 He walked away with substantial ice burn and a new GoPro Hero 3+ for his troubles.
 Bernie Rosow (USA) was also rewarded with everyone’s favourite POV camera after winning the Mr Energetic award along with Thomas Waddell’s (AUS) Man Up After Disaster accolade for opening up the jump after Jossi Wells (NZL) went down hard on the first attempt of the day.
 We are all wishing Jossi a speedy recovery.

-Following a huge day on snow under perfect skies, athletes headed back down to Thredbo Alpine Village to party poolside with Panama, The Aston Shuffle & Miami Horror capping off a week of entertainment that was the One Hit Wonder Mountain Festival.
+Following a huge day on snow under perfect skies, athletes headed back down to Thredbo Alpine Village to get loose with The Delta Riggs, Kinburn, Panama, The Aston Shuffle & Miami Horror capping off a week of entertainment that was the One Hit Wonder Mountain Festival.

 A strong start to the AFP (Association of Freeskiing Professionals) big air world tour calendar

 Would you take the cash and run?
 Or risk it to for the bigger prize?